stefanija-pechevska/azure-architectural-blueprint/ARCHITECTURE.md

 ---

+### 2.1 Azure Services Architecture Diagram

-This diagram illustrates all Azure services used in the platform and their relationships:
+This diagram illustrates all Azure services used in the template and their relationships:

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐